 How Fast

-| Question: How fast should I walk or run?
+Question: How fast should I walk or run?
 Same answer as how far should you walk: As fast as you want, as long as you feel great at the end; no huffing and puffing, no gasping for air, no fatigue, no abnormal pain, no injuries.
-If you feel like a tortoise, that's OK.
+If you feel like a tortoise, that's ok.
 The fastest person alive today was once a tortoise.
-Average walking is a pace of about 20 minutes per mile (referred to as a pace of 20).
-Typical walkers might have a pace of maybe 15-20.
-We're all different, and there is no pace that is expected of us.
-Set your pace by how you feel during and at the end of your walk or run |

 Increasing Distance or Speed

 Question: When should I increase my distance or speed?
 When your body tells you it's ready for an increase.
 Learn to listen to your body.
 It will tell you when it is tired.
 It will tell you when it is feeling fine.
-If, at the end of a walk or run, you're huffing and puffing or you feel tired or fatigued, you're doing too much and need to slow your pace or decrease your distance.
+If, at the end of a walk or run, you're huffing and puffing or you feel tired or fatigued, you're doing too much and need to back off in your pace or distance.

 Keep in mind that walking, jogging, running, swimming, biking, any physical movement in fact, put stress on our bodies.
 If we make big increases in our distance or speed, our bodies will have difficulty adjusting to the new levels, and injury may occur later on.
 This leads us to the "10% Rule" that is given in the running literature: Keep your increases small, typically 10% or less, and stay at each new level until you feel comfortable with it.
 The number 10 isn't a magic number.
 Some people can handle more than 10% increments, while others should have smaller changes.

 Heavy/Light Schedule